hazelcast/hazelcast-reference-manual/src/DistributedEvents.md

 When a respective event is fired, the membership listener outputs the addresses of the members that joined and left, and also which attribute changed on which member.

-### Distributed Object Listener
+### Listening for Distributed Object Events

-The Distributed Object Listener notifies when a distributed object is created or destroyed throughout the cluster.
+The Distributed Object Listener methods `distributedObjectCreated` and `distributedObjectDestroyed` are invoked when a distributed object is created and destroyed throughout the cluster.
+To write a Distributed Object Listener class, you implement the DistributedObjectListener interface and its methods.

 The following is an example Distributed Object Listener class.